lulav/LRS_Documentation/docs_tutorials/index.md

     to get the CITROS CLI version installed.

 ### Initialization
-Alrightythan! you're now ready to run the first command - `init`, which will initialize your local CITROS repository:
+Alrightythan!
+You're now ready to run the first command - `init`, which will initialize your local CITROS repository:
 ```bash
 $ citros init
 User is not logged in.
 Initialzing Citros locally.